leohsuofnthu/Chem-SMC/README.md

 # Abstract
-This project investigates the use of Sequential Monte Carlo (SMC) sampling for controlled molecular generation using small chemistry-focused language models.
-We demonstrate that SMC, equipped with potential-based rewards and SMILES validity constraints, substantially improves controllability and sampling efficiency.
-Our findings show that small models such as GPT2-ZINC, when guided by SMC, can achieve control performance that rivals or surpasses that of large-scale models such as Smiley Llama-8B, despite operating at a fraction of the computational cost.
+This project studies Sequential Monte Carlo (SMC) as an inference-time control mechanism for molecular generation with small chemistry-focused language models.
+By incorporating continuous, property-aware potential functions and SMILES validity constraints into the sampling process, SMC significantly improves controllability without modifying or retraining the underlying model.
+Experiments on GPT2-ZINC show that SMC-guided generation achieves substantially higher constraint adherence than promptbased control in an 8B-parameter SmileyLlama model, while maintaining high validity and diversity at a fraction of the computational cost.

 # chem-smc